mercadolibre/toiler/README.md

-##Poller
+##Toiler
-Poller is a AWS SQS long-polling thread-based message processor.
+Toiler is a AWS SQS long-polling thread-based message processor.
-It's based on [poller](https://github.com/phstc/poller) but takes a different approach at loadbalancing and uses long-polling.
+It's based on [shoryuken](https://github.com/phstc/shoryuken) but takes a different approach at loadbalancing and uses long-polling.

 ##Features
 ###Concurrency
-Poller allows to specify the amount of processors (threads) that should be spawned for each queue.
+Toiler allows to specify the amount of processors (threads) that should be spawned for each queue.
-Instead of [poller's](https://github.com/phstc/poller) loadbalancing  approach, Poller delegates this work to the kernel scheduling threads.
+Instead of [shoryuken's](https://github.com/phstc/shoryuken) loadbalancing  approach, Toiler delegates this work to the kernel scheduling threads.

 ###Long-Polling
 A Fetcher thread is spawned for each queue.